You may have heard the term valve job, because older engines frequently needed their valves reconditioned.

-You rarely hear about valve problems in today’s engines because modern OHC engines have fewer components to wear out and fail.
+You rarely hear about, valve problems or valve jobs in today’s engines.
+Because, modern (OHC) engines have fewer components, to wear out and fail.

-Eventually, After so many miles any engine could need a valve job.
+That’s why, most modern engines valve trains, are virtually trouble-free.
+But, after so many miles, any engine could need a valve job.

-To help prevent this type of failure, there are a few things you can do.
+So, to help prevent, needing a valve job, there are a few things you can do:

-Many engine need a valve job long before they should because of valves burning or breakage.
+Many engine need a valve job, long before they should, because of valves bending or burning.

-The most common failure of valves is bending or breaking as a result of contact with the pistons.
-The valves contacting the top of a piston is due to incorrect engine synchronization caused by timing chain/belt breakage and incorrect fitting of new belts and chains.
+The most common failure of valves is bending or breaking, as a result of contact with the pistons.
+The valves contacting the top of a piston, is due to incorrect engine synchronization.
+As a result, of timing chain/belt breakage and incorrect fitting, of new belts and chains.

-The other common type of valve failure is valve burn, or burnt valves.
-Essentially this is caused by combustion gases escaping between the valve and valve seat when they are not sealing correctly.
-The hot combustion gases are forced past the valve which starts to burn away the edge of the valve.
-Normally this type of failure affects the exhaust valves only, but it can also damage the intake valves.
+The other common type of valve failure is burnt valves.
+Essentially, this is caused by, combustion gases escaping, between the valve and valve seat, because of incorrect sealing.
+The hot combustion gases are forced past the valve which starts to burn away, the edge of the valve.
+Normally, this type of failure affects the exhaust valves only, but it can also damage the intake valves.

-Because these problems are so rare in modern engines, many people don’t recognize the symptoms of valve trouble right away.
+Because, these problems are so rare in modern engines, many people don’t recognize the signs early enough.

-Here are some of the signs that you might need a valve job.
+Here are some of the common signs that, you might need a valve job.

-- Ticking or popping noises are the most common types of noises you will hear when you’re having trouble with your valves leaking.
+Ticking or popping noises, are the most common types of noises you will hear when, you’re valves are leaking.

 Engine Power Loss

-- If you have a interference engine it means that the valve and piston’s stroke take up the same space.
-As a result, The timing belt essentially keeps them from smashing into each other.
-If the timing belt snaps, they run into each other, causing bent valves.
+If you have a interference engine, it means that the valve and piston’s stroke, take up the same space.
+So, the timing belt essentially keeps them, from smashing into each other.
+Consequently, if the timing belt breaks, they will run into each other, causing bent valves.

-So, What Does Or Should The Machine Shop Do For A Valve Job ?
+What Should You Expect, From The Machine Shop In Relation, To A Valve Job

-There is no such thing as a “standard” valve job anymore.
-Every valve job is different.
-An OHC head may require a lot more time and effort than a head off a pushrod engine.
-There is often no way to tell what a head will need in terms of repairs until it has been;
+So, there is no such thing as a “standard” valve job anymore.
+Because, every valve job is different.
+An (OHC) head may require a lot more time and effort than, a head off a pushrod engine.
+There is often no way to tell what a head will need in terms of repairs, until it has been:

 - Completely Inspected

-Always Ask For A Estimate First; Commonly known as a strip and advise cost to repair.
+Always Ask For An Estimate First, commonly known as a strip and advise cost to repair.

 Exhaust valves and springs often need to be replaced.
 Valve guides and/or seats may have to be replaced.
 The head may be warped or cracked, requiring additional repairs.
 The list of things included in a “complete” valve job will vary from job to job.

-At this point the shop should be able to come up with a firm quote for the complete job.
-They now know what is worn out and damaged.
+At this point the shop should be able to come up with, a firm quote for the complete job.

 - Replace any parts deemed not repairable.